Job Prospects... At a glance

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 *Growth projections are for the broader category “Mechanical Engineering Trades Workers”.

 The number of welders and metal workers in employment has declined over the last few years.
 Employment numbers are expected rise stronglyly until 2023 and at a slower, rate until 2028.

 Source: Statistics NZ Census and MBIE projections

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of L4 Certificate - Mechanical & Industrial Engineer & Tech.
-‘Overseas’ refers to the percentage of ALL graduates completing this qualification.
-Other indicators refer only to graduates living in New Zealand.
+*Three years after completion of L4 Certificate - Mechanical & Industrial Engineer & Tech.

-Two years after completing a certificate in mechanical and industrial engineering, many graduates are in employment.
-Some are in further study, and some are overseas.
-A relatively large percentage was receiving a benefit.
-The median salary two years after graduation was around $32,300.
+Three years after completing a certificate in mechanical and industrial engineering, most graduates are in employment and some are overseas.
+The median salary two years after graduation was around $60,000.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies for structural steel and welding trades workers has increased much quicker than average since 2010, although there was a decline in the last year.
+The number of online job vacancies for structural steel and welding trades workers has increased much more than average since 2010.

 Jobs advertised chart